 Trust in Crisis

 Though the economic crisis in Europe since 2007 has provoked substantial discussion within the public sphere regarding the decline of trust in the State and major private institutions like banks, there has been little research on the practical importance of trustworthiness and trust to addressing problems generated by the recession.
-Our project investigates if community and faith-based initiatives aimed at increasing local resources and individual aspirations and growth encourage qualities associated with trustworthiness, for instance, reliability and honesty, and placing trust in order to function.
-The study likewise analyses the significance of trust for the initiative's sustainability and impact.
+Our project investigated if community and faith-based initiatives aimed at increasing local resources and individual aspirations and growth encourage qualities associated with trustworthiness, for instance, reliability and honesty, and placing trust in order to function.
+The study likewise analysed the significance of trust for the initiative's sustainability and impact.

-The project seeks to identify:
+The project sought to identify:

 - The meaning of trust in practice, in this case, within interfaith relations in Europe under austerity and in an era of continuing recession

 - How individuals of different faith, ethnic, and socio-economic backgrounds decide to trust or mistrust each other, or more specifically, the criteria they use to determine trustworthiness

 - What the placement of trust means in terms of behaviour toward the 'other'

 - The impact that trust and mistrust in local interfaith relations have on capacity to organise effectively to address shared concerns or differences, and more broadly, notions and practices of citizenship

 7-8 December 2017.
 Talk on Trust and Europe's Crisis of Representation: An Interdisciplinary Workshop (Woolf Institute)

 16-17 April 2016.
 Experiencing Differences and Diversities in Contemporary Germany (Humboldt University)